johnlace1986/EnsekTechTest/README.md

 ## Known Issues

-The following list the known issues that I did not have time to resolve before submitting the project:
+The following lists the known issues that I did not have time to resolve before submitting the project:

 * The unit of work is committed after each individual meter reading is added.
-It would be more performant to add all meter reading to the repository and then commit the unit of work at the end
+It could be more performant to add all meter reading to the repository and then commit the unit of work at the end
 * The functional test project uses the same database as the locally running instance, causing the tests to pollute the database
 * The web application does not change to any kind of loading screen to indicate that the API is currently being called so if you upload a file and get the same response back to back it doesn't look like anything is happening